jonathanmorgan/network_builder/README.md

 Django:
 -------

+* before you do anything else, if you aren't familiar with django, it is good to just run through the django tutorial, to get an idea how it all works, what it takes to configure django to talk with a database (http://docs.djangoproject.com/en/dev/intro/tutorial01/).

 * install and configure django to talk with a database (http://docs.djangoproject.com/en/dev/intro/tutorial01/).

 * install and configure a django application named "research" (including setting up database in settings.py).